slightknack/slightknack.dev/content/blog/note.md

 # Preface

-Since September of last year, I've been chipping away at a longform post on how to take *good* notes.
+Since September of last year, I've been chipping away at a long-form post on how to take *good* notes.
 This, sadly, is not that post—consider this post a teaser to tide you over until then.

 ![Four filled notebooks and one new empty one.](/content/note-vols.jpg)